apache/nuttx/Documentation/reference/os/conventions.rst

-   This strict layering is enforced in the NuttX build system by controlling the compiler include paths: Higher level code can never include header files from either; of the platform-specific source directories; microcontroller-specific code can never include header files from the board-specific source directories.
+   This strict layering is enforced in the NuttX build system by controlling the compiler include paths: Higher level code can never include header files from either of the platform-specific source directories; microcontroller-specific code can never include header files from the board-specific source directories.
 The board-specific directories are, then,